JvanKatwijk/dabradio/README.md

 Options in the configuration is to select or unselect devices.

 Comment the lines out by prefixing the line with a `#` in the `qt-dab.pro` file (section "unix") for the device(s) you want to exclude in the configuration.
-In the example below, rtl_tcp (i.e. the connection to the rtlsdr server) won't be used.
 ```
 CONFIG          += dabstick
 CONFIG          += sdrplay
 CONFIG          += airspy
 ```

-Remark: Input from pre-recorded files (8 bit unsigned `*.raw` and `*.iq' as well as 16-bit "wav" `*.sdr` files) is configured by default.

-Audio samples are - by default - sent to an audio device using the portaudio library.
+Audio samples are sent to an audio device using the portaudio library.

 ------------------------------------------------------------------
 Configuring using CMake